 Bake until cake springs back when touched, 9 to 10 minutes.
-Remove pan from oven, and immediately turn cake out onto a wire rack lined with parchment paper.
-Peel parchment paper from top of cake, and cool completely.
-(I don’t have a large enough rack, so I simply cool the cake on the parchment.
+Remove pan from oven, and immediately turn the cake out onto a wire rack lined with parchment paper.
+Peel parchment paper from the top of the cake, and cool completely.

 To assemble the cake:

-Place a clean kitchen towel on work surface.
+Place a thin, smooth cotton or linen kitchen towel on work surface.
 Transfer cake on parchment paper to towel.
 Using a pastry brush, coat cake with rum.
 Using an offset spatula, spread white-chocolate mousse over cake.
 Sprinkle with 1/2 cup freshly grated coconut.

 With a long end of cake facing you, roll carefully into a roulade.
 Wrap in a kitchen towel, and secure with clothespins or large metal binder clips to hold the roll in a tight round shape.
 Place on a baking sheet, and refrigerate until firm, at least 2 hours.

 Remove from refrigerator, and unwrap.
 Using a serrated knife, trim the ends of the roll, cutting on the bias.
 Choose the more presentable end, and place it, cut-side up, on the log, forming a branch.
 If desired, use the other cut end for a second branch.